mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 ## Determinism

-Let's drill down a bit more into this concept of determinism.

-In this context, determinism means that given the same initial condition and the same set of inputs your simulation gives exactly the same result.
+Determinism means that given the same initial condition and the same set of inputs your simulation gives exactly the same result.
 And I do mean *exactly* the same result.

 Not close.
 Not near enough. **Exactly the same**.
 Exact down to the bit-level.
 So exact, you could take a checksum of your entire physics state at the end of each frame and it would be identical.